Cray-HPE/csm/README.md

 This is the CSM release repository.
 In contains scripts for building and installing a CSM release distribution.

-See the [release guide](build/README.md) for information about preparing and building a release distribution.
 CSM release distributions are automatically uploaded to the following Artifactory repositories by the CI pipeline:

 - [csm-releases](https://artifactory.algol60.net/ui/repos/tree/General/csm-releases/csm)